 - Doula: a person who specializes in helping families through the childbearing year.
 Doulas do not provide any clinical care, so they do not replace your obstetric health care provider.
 Generally, your relationship with your doula will begin during pregnancy.
 A doula can help you find the appropriate childbirth class, learn birthing techniques, write a birth plan, and more.
 Most doulas will provide early labor support at home, coming to your home and helping you while you are in labor before you are ready to go to the hospital or birth center.
-When you are ready to leave for your place of birth she will go with you, or follow in her car.
+When you are ready to leave for your place of birth they will go with you, or follow in their car.
 Note: Most insurance providers will not cover the costs of a doula.

 How Do I Choose a Health Care Provider for Pregnancy?

 Choosing a health care provider for pregnancy depends on your level of risk for pregnancy complications.
 If you have high blood pressure, diabetes, or a history of previous pregnancy complications, are younger than 18 or 35 and older, you should seek care from a health care provider experienced in treating women with your type of medical condition, such as an OB/GYN or perinatologist.
 If you are at low risk for complications, your family practitioner or a nurse midwife may be right for you.

 Once you decide the type of provider that best suits your needs, you will need to select one person or one practice in particular.
 You may want to schedule an introductory visit to meet with the health care provider you are considering and determine if you feel comfortable with him or her.
 Here are some questions to ask during your meeting: